 In reality, the piping heating up can be uneven, the friction forces can be different on the left and right parts of the piping, piping design can’t be ideal.
 Therefore, the real load on the anchor will not be zero.

 How to Avoid Zero Anchor Loads?

 To avoid such a situation the Anchor Factor “k” is used in piping stress engineering practice.
 The following method can be manually used in any pipe stress analysis software.
 In PASS/START-PROF piping stress analysis software this is a built-in function.

 - If loads from pipes to the left and right of the support (N1 and N2) are in the same direction, they are combined as N1+N2

 - If loads N1 and N2 are in different directions, the lower values are multiplied by k and then combined as N1+N2*k (|N2|<|N1|)

 - If the support is on an end node, factor k is not used

-Factor k applied only for loads in the horizontal plane: axial force, lateral force, horizontal moment.
+Factor k is applied only for loads in the horizontal plane: axial force, lateral force, and horizontal moment.